Explanation of Miracle Healing

 Another article, “Is this Spirit stuff real?” explains, as the name implies, how we can analyse the manifestations of so-called gifts and recognise their genuineness.

-I have no doubt that this all this stuff sounds – to anyone who has had no contact with this side of the Christian Church – like it came from planet Mars!
-But it actually began in the first century, as documented in the Bible, and it is again happening now.
+I have no doubt that this stuff looks – to anyone who has had no contact with this area of the Christian Church – like it came from planet Mars!
+But it actually began in the first century, as documented in the Bible, and it is now happening again.

 And I admit it all still amazes me.
 This whole website has been developed by an analytical minded person, over a period of many years, with the help of a supporting team of qualified advisors.
 It has been designed to guide thinking people in their journey of faith.
 For the who’s, how’s and why’s of this website please click here.